-"The fact that if the women are married to a foreigner and they give birth abroad - that child is not entitled to Malaysian citizenship - would probably be a driving factor that keeps them out of the country and stops them from coming back.
+"The fact that if women are married to foreigners and they give birth abroad, that her child is not entitled to Malaysian citizenship, would probably be a driving factor that keeps them out of the country and stops them from coming back.

-"This is because of the discrimination they experienced in their own country," said Suriani.
+"This is because of the discrimination they experience in their own country," she said.